-The 2020-2021 schedule is quite different from the one we have used in recent years.
-The changes to it are indicative of our making the health and safety of all members of our community our highest priority and our recognition that our schedule needs to facilitate on-campus learning while also being flexible to the possibility of some members of the community learning remotely.
+The 2021-2022 schedule is notably different from the one we have used in recent years and quite different from the one we used in 2020-2021.
+The changes to it are indicative of current research about brain science and cognitive load as well as feedback from faculty members and students about how we can allocate time to best support our academic program and mission.
 Below are some of the most notable structural aspects of this schedule as well as brief explanations of the rationale behind them.